The European market potential for fresh blueberries

 Global differences in consumption

 Both on a global and European level there are large differences in blueberry consumption.
-A rough calculation based on production, import-export volumes and news sources points out that Europe is still far behind the United States and Canada (Table 1).
-Approximately 55% to 70% of blueberry availability is destined for fresh consumption.
-Based on the current consumption estimates in the United States and Canada it is safe to assume that you will see the blueberry market expand further in Europe in the next several years.
-Rabobank specialists confirm that Europe is now the main source of the growing demand.
+A rough calculation based on production, import-export volumes and news sources points out that Europe is still far behind the United States and Canada (Table 2).
+China is also lagging behind in terms of per capita consumption, but Asian countries are expected to outpace other regions in terms of growth in demand in the coming years.

 European differences in consumption

 Within Europe there are significant differences in consumption too.
-The United Kingdom leads the consumption in Europe with an estimated 1kg per capita, which is far more than the European average of 0.6kg.
-Only Poland and the Netherlands have a higher calculated use of blueberries, but this is likely due to the dominant role of Dutch logistics and Polish production.
-The International Blueberry Organization (IBO) notices strong demand in northern Europe such as the United Kingdom, but also sees great opportunities for growth in countries such as Spain, France and in the Eastern part of Europe.
+The United Kingdom leads the consumption in Europe with an estimated 1kg per capita, which is far more than the European average of 0.7 kg.
+Only Poland (1.83 kg per capita) and the Netherlands (1.34 kg per capita) have a higher calculated use of blueberries, but this is likely due to the dominant role of Dutch logistics and Polish production.
+Poland, though, is well on its way to becoming both a net importer and a significant producer and the country is an example of a success story for the development of a consumption market.

 Tips: